What To Do When A Loved One Dies

 Be sure to review your own estate plan, including insurance policies, legal documents, investment plans, etc., and revise as necessary.
 Consider creating a comprehensive document for your family that includes all the information and resources they need when you are no longer around.
 Cassaday & Company’s What My Family Should Know is a great resource to get started.

-To learn more about long-term care planning and steps you can take now to protect yourself, contact your financial advisor or
+To learn more about long-term care planning and steps you can take now to protect yourself, contact your financial advisor click here.

 PDF available for print or download